-Wildcat Canyon 1031 County Road 141 Durango, Colorado 81301 (970) 247-2894 Voice (888) 495-9159 Toll Free Fax We are big enough to meet ALL YOUR NEEDS Small enough to meet YOUR SPECIAL NEEDS!
+1031 County Road 141 Durango, Colorado 81301 (970) 247-2894 Voice (888) 495-9159 Toll Free Fax We are big enough to meet ALL YOUR NEEDS Small enough to meet YOUR SPECIAL NEEDS!
 Send \$2 for our catalog today!

-\Custom arrows... our attention to detail is what make these the best money can buy \Custom shafting... we personally do the selecting. tapering, & barrel tapering \Custom bows... selected through field testing Leather Goods Books Videos all over the United States.
+our attention to detail is what

+Custom shafting... we personally do the selecting. tapering, & barrel tapering

+lected through field testing Leather Goods

+Books Tools

+Bob Butz, bowhunter and Associate Editor of two outdoor Traditionalist Larry Long of Locust, North Carolina again all over the United States.
 He tells us a bit about the hunting wisdom.
 Midwest in this issue.